oppia/oppia-web-developer-docs/Installing-Oppia-using-Docker.md

    ```
    make build
    ```
+   > NOTE: The initial build process will require more time, as each layer will be built anew.
+However, subsequent image builds will be swifter, only recreating layers if any of them is altered.
+Docker's caching mechanism will be leveraged if unchanged layers are encountered, resulting in quicker subsequent builds resembling cache retrieval.

    > NOTE: This build is not related to production build in any way.
 This command runs `docker compose build` under the hood, which is used to build the images for services defined in the `docker-compose.yml` file.
 For more information, refer to the [official documentation](https://docs.docker.com/compose/reference/build/).

 3. **Launch the Docker Desktop app from your Applications menu**: This will start the Docker Engine, which is required to run any dockerized application or the Docker commands.